CorySuzuki1729/STAT_510_Mental_Health/README.md

 # STAT_510_Mental_Health
 A Statistical analysis of mental health data pulled from Kaggle using a multiple linear regression model and a Poisson regression model to predict the amount of hours an individual will listen to music for mental health treatment.
+I fitted a multiple linear regression model and Poisson regression model to fit the dataset after cleaning.
+Models were checked and validated for goodness of fit by investigating the Akaike Information Criterion, Bayesian Information Criterion, and Analysis of Deviance table output.
+I also conducted residual exploratory data analysis to ensure Poisson regression assumptions are appropriately met.